Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-setStandardOutputFile-f-2.rst

 If the file *fileName* doesn't exist at the moment :sip:ref:`~PyQt6.QtCore.QProcess.start` is called, it will be created.
 If it cannot be created, the starting will fail.

-If the file exists and *mode* is QIODevice::Truncate, the file will be truncated.
-Otherwise (if *mode* is QIODevice::Append), the file will be appended to.
+If the file exists and *mode* is :sip:ref:`~PyQt6.QtCore.QIODeviceBase.OpenModeFlag.Truncate`, the file will be truncated.
+Otherwise (if *mode* is :sip:ref:`~PyQt6.QtCore.QIODeviceBase.OpenModeFlag.Append`), the file will be appended to.

 Calling setStandardOutputFile() after the process has started has no effect.